 - 2 cans ranch style or pinto beans - undrained

 - ½ cup all-purpose flour - (60 gr)

 - 1 teaspoon baking powder

-- Combine first five ingredients in small bowl.
-Add buttermilk or yogurt, egg and salad oil and stir just until combined.
-Remove casserole from oven and spread corn bread batter evenly over the top.
-Bake uncovered at 425 degrees for 20 minutes.
+- Add the milk, sour cream, egg, and vegetable oil.
+Stir just until combined.
+Remove the hot casserole from the oven.
+Spread the cornbread batter evenly over the top.
+Bake uncovered at 425˚F for 20 minutes.
 Serves 10 to 12.